 Tascam DR60 I have not had a chance to do a full review on this, but so far I am liking it.
 It does not have any built in microphones it is only a recorder.

-Warning, this thing eat double A batteries for breakfast.
+Warning, this thing eats AA batteries for breakfast.

 Rode VC1 10′ extension cable to remote the Rode VideoMic Pro.
 Don’t make the mistake and buying a cheap cable like I did and not expect to get a lot of noise when you record.
 This cable is great for interviews by getting the microphone close to the person being interview and placing the Rode VideoMic Pro just out of frame and then connecting the other end in to the camera.
 If you are doing something more than an interview you will need a longer cord or go to a second audio recording setup.

-Short HDMI Cable mini HDMI connector (fits into the side of your camera) to a full size HDMI connector to your field monitor.
+Short HDMI Cable 18″ Inches mini HDMI connector (fits into the side of your camera) to a full size HDMI connector to your field monitor or field recorder.

-Once you start working on projects with others and you all want to see what the camera is producing, so you will a cable to output the signal from the camera to the monitor.
-This one is nice and short, 18″ and it is thin and somewhat formable so you can move it and keep it out of your way.
+Once you start working on projects with others and you all want to see what the camera is producing.
+This one is nice and short, 18″ and it is thin and somewhat shape-able so you can bend it out of your way.

-HDMI Female to Mini HDMI Male Adapter when you need to extend your field monitor out farther, or perhaps put yourself within the frame so you adjust exposure and focus before your talent gets arrives, you will need a longer HDMI cable.
-It is better to get a long cable with normal HDMI ends and use this adapter to connect it to your camera.
+HDMI Female to Mini HDMI Male Adapter when you need to extend your field monitor out farther, or perhaps put yourself within the frame so you can adjust exposure and focus before your talent gets arrives, you will need a longer HDMI cable.
+It’s better to get a long cable with normal HDMI ends and use this adapter to connect it to your camera.

 Large Oval 5-1 Reflector.
 Small reflectors are great when you are doing photography, but when you are doing video and you need your talent to move a little then this reflector works well not only as a large fill light (using reflected light) but inside it also has a diffusion screen for when you need to soften harsh light.
 It has a gold, white and silver side, and the black side can be used for a flag.